Kitsilano: False Creek Indian Reserve No. 6

 The False Creek Indian Reserve No. 6, also known as the Kitsilano Indian Reserve, is an Indian Reserve developed by the colonial government in 1869.
-The reserve is located on the former site of a Squamish village, known as "sən’a?qw" in hən’q’emin’əm’, the language of the Musqueam people, and as "Sen’ákw" in Skwxwú7mesh, the language of the Squamish people.
+The reserve is located on the former site of a Squamish village, known as "sən’a?qw" in hən’q’emin’əm’, the language of the Musqueam people, and as "Sen’ákw" in Sḵwx̱wú7mesh sníchim, the language of the Squamish people.
 Inside the reserve there was a large longhouse that housed families, held potlach ceremonies, and became a central point of trade.
 The land appealed to its residents and attracted settlers by providing access to natural resources.
 It served as an important fishing area where inhabitants could set up tidal weirs of vine maple fencing and nettle fibre nets to catch fish.
 Additionally, the Squamish people cultivated an orchard as well as cherry trees on this land.
 Between 1869 and 1965, as the development of railway lines drew attention to the reserve, the Burrard Street Bridge and various leases began to occupy the reserve land.
 The land set aside for the Squamish people was continually appropriated until it was completely sold off.
 After decades of legal proceedings, the Squamish Nation reclaimed a small amount of the reserve land in 2002.